 Dr. Brian Homann’s caring team is committed to giving back to the community.
 Our goal is to help those less fortunate to achieve a healthier, more inviting smile.
 Dr. Homann has helped to achieve these goals by volunteering his time providing dental services at Free Dental Days and Goldie’s Place.

 2019 was the first year for the Free Dental Day hosted by Dr. Homann at Elk Grove Family Dental.
 With the help of Dr. Homann’s team, Dr. Jennifer Silc (periodontist in Schaumburg), and Dr. Mark Spinazze (oral surgeon in Elk Grove), over $28,000 worth of free dental services were provided for those in need in Elk Grove Village and the surrounding communities.
-Dr. Homann and his team plan to make this an annual event.
-In 2020, the Free Dental Day will be hosted on Friday, August 28th.
+Dr. Homann and his team have made this an annual event.
+In 2021, the Free Dental Day will be hosted on Friday, September 10th.

 Dr. Homann also has a new project that he is working on.
 Dr. Homann has been asked to be the dental team leader for Refugee One.
 Refugee One has tasked Dr. Homann with helping to start a dental clinic that provides free care to new refugees coming into the US.
 We are excited to share photos and experiences of the new clinic as soon as possible!